 HL students with at least three art-making forms, selected from a minimum of two columns of the table.

 So for example if a HL student has worked with clay, printmaking and painting, she has already met the distribution requirements.
-Go to the page on Art Making Forms table for many more ideas to add on to this basic table.
+Go to the page on Art Making Forms Table for many more examples of different art making forms.

 Double dipping is now allowed!!